bayesimpact/water/README.md

 ## User walkthrough
 1. User is presented with a map of California, highlighting the water supplier districts.
-2. User clicks on the district of their choice, which takes them to the "Budget View"
+2. User clicks on the district of their choice, which takes them to the "Budget view".
-3. "Budget view":
+3. In the "Budget view":
   - Water usage for the current water year (Oct–Sep) is projected based on current water use data and historical usage patterns.
   - Projected water usage is compared to state targets.